All-in-one Graph-based Indexing for Hybrid Search on GPUs: Introduction

-{\em \textbf{Challenge I}: How to design a unified and flexible graph-based hybrid index?} The fundamental heterogeneity of retrieval methods presents the primary obstacle: dense vectors utilize graph-based indexes, sparse vectors and full-text search rely on inverted indexes, and knowledge graphs employ entity-relationship structures.
-Fusing these disparate architectures into a single, coherent index without compromising performance is non-trivial.
+{\em \textbf{Challenge I}: How to design a flexible graph-based hybrid index for hybrid search?} The fundamental heterogeneity of retrieval methods presents the primary obstacle: dense vectors utilize graph-based indexes, sparse vectors and full-text search rely on inverted indexes, and knowledge graphs employ entity-relationship structures.
+Fusing these disparate architectures into a single graph-based index without compromising performance is non-trivial.
 Furthermore, optimal fusion weights for the similarity from each retrieval path are inherently dynamic, varying by query context and user preference.
 Pre-computing and storing indexes for all possible weight combinations is infeasible.
-Finally, exhaustive use of all available paths for every query is suboptimal, unnecessarily compromising efficiency when fewer paths would suffice.
-Consequently, designing a flexible structure that supports arbitrary path combinations without index reconstruction remains a critical challenge.
+Finally, exhaustive use of all available paths for every query is suboptimal, which unnecessarily diminishes the efficiency when fewer paths would suffice.
+Consequently, designing a flexible graph index that supports arbitrary path combinations without index reconstruction remains a critical challenge.